 When tour guides and fans speak of Toomer’s Corner, it seems as if the rolling has always been done.
 The ticker tape, then the TP, a chain leading back to something elemental.
 Right?

-“Nobody knows,” Housel said.
+“Nobody knows,” Housel told ESPN.
 “There are all kinds of different stories.
 This I know for a fact.
 It wasn’t anything like what it was today until Dec.
 2, 1972.
 Prior to that, you’d have some strands of toilet paper thrown over the power wires.
 But in 1972, Auburn played undefeated, untied Alabama, ranked No. 2 in the nation.
 We had a mouth of the South who played running back for us, a guy named Terry Henley.
 He went around all week telling people we were going to beat the No. 2 out of Alabama.
 He wasn’t just talking about ranking.”

 When the team returned to Auburn after the win, the intersection was covered in toilet paper.
 That’s where it began.